alexander5109/portfolio/README.md

-# 👨‍💻 Alexander's Developer Portfolio
+# 👨‍💻 Portfolio: Developments and Projects

 Welcome to my portfolio!
 Here you'll find a curated list of my personal and academic projects, covering a range of topics from game modding to web development and desktop applications.